 The flavours of local food & wine

-This cycle tour through Salento in Apulia, the most southeastern region of Italy, is a perfect combination of leisure cycling and exploring the flavours of local food & wine.
+This gourmet cycle tour through Salento in Apulia, the most southeastern region of Italy, is a perfect combination of leisure cycling and exploring the flavours of LOCAL FOOD & wine.
 Salento is lying in the so-called “heel of the boot”, in the centre of the Mediterranean Sea.
 This region is full of monuments reminding us of the many different civilizations that inhabited it, from the Messapi, to the Greeks, followed by the Romans and then the Normans.
 Crossing Salento with a bicycle is like cycling through an open-air museum.
 Prehistoric Dolmen, Byzantine shrines hidden in the caves, Baroque cathedrals, secluded corners of the coast… are all but a few of the things you can see when visiting this area.

 This tour is dedicated to the Food & Wine of Salento, where we find both delicious seafood and land dishes.
 We only mention the panzerotti filled with different stuffing’s, focaccia Barese, Pettole, la pasta orecchiette con le cime di rape, the soup Cecamariti and many other recipes.
 The local cheeses are worth to taste, like the caciocavallo and canestrato pugliese.
-As the most famous wine, we can name the Primitivo di Manduria.
+As the most famous wine, we can name the Primitivo di Manduria and Negroamaro.

 The daily program of the 9-day tour